fhiso/sources-and-citations/citation-elements.md

     rdfs:Datatype rdfs:subClassOf rdfs:Class .

-In order to make our `supertype` *property* accessible to RDF reasoners, we should document that
+In order to make our `subTypeOf` *property* accessible to RDF reasoners, we should document that

-    </types/supertype> rdfs:subPropertyOf rdfs:subClassOf .
+    </types/subTypeOf> rdfs:subPropertyOf rdfs:subClassOf .

 We will need a way of explicitly saying that a *datatype* has no *supertype*.
 In RDF, all *datatypes* are subtypes of `rdfs:Literal`,